 This is a nation’s public health-insurance assistance program majorly for low-income people as well as families.
 Medicaid is managed by the Centers-for Medicaid as well as Medicare Services (CMS) which is a section of the U.S-Department of Health as well as Human Services.

-The main purpose to the development of this program was to offer free or rather low-cost health benefits to children, adults, pregnant women, people with disabilities and seniors.
+The main purpose of the development of this program was to offer free or rather low-cost health benefits to children, adults, pregnant women, people with disabilities, and seniors.
 According to the government statistics, the Medicaid program helps on average 1 in 5 citizens of America.

 Therefore, on average, half of all the births that happened in the U.S were paid for by Medicare.
 Through the Affordable Care Act, Medicaid coverage was increased by 28% which in turn, raised the income level as well as allowed adults without children to qualify for the program.

 Child’s Health Insurance Assistance Program